North Tonawanda Barrel Organ Factory: Foundations

 In 1892, the United States government imposed high import tariffs on both street and fairground organ importation.
 At this time only the French company of Gavioli had an office established in North America, but the move deterred other European organ manufacturers from doing the same.
-The result was that embryonic American fairground ride manufacturers were now starved of the highly quality instruments to attract fair goers, resulting in lower sales.
+The result was that embryonic American fairground ride manufacturers were now starved of high-quality instruments to attract fair goers, resulting in lower sales.

 In 1883, William Herschell, son of carousel builder Allan Herschell, traveled to London, England to meet former Limonaire Frères employee Eugene de Kleist.
 Backed by Herschell, in 1893 de Kleist set up band organ production in what was then part of Martinsville, New York (soon to be incorporated as North Tonawanda, New York), founding the North Tonawanda Barrel Organ Factory.
 As parts were not subject to the import tariffs, many of the companies early organs had Limonaire components.
 The company produced a range of barrel organ based products, suited for all ranges of fairground attraction.